zer0fl4g/Nanomite/readme.md

 	- Needed to compile Qt with /MD because of issues with the cruntime.
 If you want to use the debugger you have to install the visual c++ runtime 2010.
 	- You can save an exception to the list in the Options window.
 The debugger then knows how to handle it.
-	  Alternatively you can enable the ExceptionAssistant.
+	  Alternatively you can enable the Exception Assistant.
 This will show a dialog once a exception occures and offers different ways to handle it.

 ###For the full changelog click [here](https://github.com/zer0fl4g/Nanomite/blob/master/changelog.md)